ja-guzzle/docs/docs/how_to_guides/ingest_data/Pipeline.md

 title: Pipeline
 ---

 Pipelines in Guzzle are used to run multiple activities simultaneously.
 A pipeline is a logical grouping of activities that together perform a task.
 The pipeline allows you to manage the activities as a set instead of each one individually.
 For example, a pipeline could contain a set of activities that first ingest data and then perform processing on the ingested data.
 Pipelines allow us to manage activities as a set instead of each one individually.

 ## Use of Pipelines in Guzzle

-* We may create a new pipeline in Guzzle by selecting the menu button in the Pipelines section on the left hand side bar of Guzzle.
+* We may create a new pipeline in Guzzle by selecting the menu button in the Pipelines section on the left-hand sidebar of Guzzle.
 We must specify the name of the pipeline according to the action it performs.

 * In the Parallel Run section we need to enter a number which determines the number of activities to run simultaneously in the given Pipeline.